Categories

 Semi-final Round:

-• Semi-finalists are to perform one piece of their choice with piano accompaniment.
+• Semi-finalists are required to perform one piece of their choice with piano accompaniment.

-• The choice piece must not exceed 12 minutes.
-The choice piece should not include music pieces performed in the Preliminary and Finals Round.
+• The choice piece must not exceed 12 minutes in duration and must not duplicate any repertories performed in the Preliminary or Finals Rounds.

-• Semi-finalists are required to make arrangement for their own accompanists.
-Piano will be provided by the Organiser, which will remain in the same position for all participants within the same instrument category.
+• Semi-finalists are responsible for engaging their own accompanists.
+A piano will be provided by the Organiser, and will remain in a fixed position for all participants within the same instrument category.

-• Finalists are to perform one concerto, less than 20 minutes, of their choice with orchestral accompaniment by SCO.
+• Finalists are required to perform one concerto of their choice with orchestral accompaniment provided by the SCO.
+The performance must not exceed 20mins in duration.

-• Finalists may select a concerto from the list provided by the Organiser or propose their choice for approval.
-If not from the provided list, the Finalist must submit the full score of his/her choice concerto and to be approved by the Organiser.
+• Finalists may select a concerto from the list provided by the Organiser or propose an alternative work for approval.
+For works not included in the provided list, the Finalist must be submitted to the Organiser for approval.

-All choice pieces submitted for the competition should not be rearrangements and/or adaptations of Western music.
+All submitted works must not be arrangements or adaptations of Western or non-Chinese music.

 Download Choice Concerto